Second Engine

 The usual: I scrubbed the block well with solvent, inside and out, using a variety of bristle and wire brushes.
 That removed the oil and greasy black crud.
 I then washed it with my pressure washer, first a detergent wash and finally a high-pressure spray.

 After cleaning the block, I dried it with compressed air.
 I was careful to blow out all the screw holes and oil passageways.
-Even areas that were especially cruddy, like the back side of the block and the tappet chambers, were cleaned of all crud and loose residue.
+All parts of the block, even ones that were difficult to access, were cleaned of all crud and loose residue.

-I cleaned much of the rust out of the coolant chambers with a variety of wire brushes mounted on an electric drill.
+I cleaned the rust out of the coolant chambers with a variety of wire brushes mounted on an electric drill.
 I turned the block on its side, flushed the head-stud holes with carb cleaner, and blew them out with compressed air.
 Finally, I chased the threads with a long tap (four of them are deeply recessed) and oiled them to prevent rust.
+There is a little surface rust remaining in the coolant chambers; that is of no consequenc and, in any case, inevitable.

 I cleaned the oil passageways by first running pipe cleaners through them, to make sure they were clear and to get a sense of how cruddy they were.
 I then flushed them with lots of carb cleaner.